Advertisement

 Home-cook to home-cook tips

-• Prevent soggy quesadillas: If using canned huitlacoche, make sure there is no liquid after cooking.
+• Prevent soggy quesadillas.
+If using canned huitlacoche, make sure there is no liquid left after cooking.
 Too much liquid will make your quesadillas fall apart.

-• Batch cook: Make the filling ahead of time and keep in the fridge for up to 3 days.
+• Batch cook.
+Make the filling ahead of time and keep it in the fridge for up to 3 days.

-A dark oval plate holds five folded blue corn quesadillas, some with char marks, next to a small wooden bowl of chunky green salsa with chopped onions.
-The plate sits on a beige napkin atop a stone surface.
-Some quesadillas are filled with huitlacoche.
+A dark oval plate holds five folded, grilled blue corn huitlacoche quesadillas filled with cheese, served with a small wooden bowl of green salsa topped with chopped onions.
+The plate rests on a beige, textured napkin over a light stone surface.

 Huitlacoche Quesadillas (Quesadillas de Huitlacoche)